SculptTechProject/SculptTechProject/README.md

-# 👋 Hey, I'm Mateusz!
+# 👋 Heyyy, I'm Mateusz!

 💻 I'm a backend-focused developer passionate about building efficient and scalable applications – especially with C# (or fast MVP with Express.js 😉).